 Sign up for a meeting time with your academic advisor

-The Department of Communication faculty typically post a sign-up sheet outside their office door prior to the start of Academic Advising Week.
+The Department of Communication & Digital Media faculty typically post a sign-up sheet outside their office door prior to the start of Academic Advising Week.
 Students are required to meet with their academic advisor before they will be cleared to register.
-If you do not know who your Communication faculty advisor is, check your MyWitt account.
+If you do not know who your faculty advisor is, check your MyWitt account.
 Besides courses for next semester, students also should plan to discuss possible internship opportunities, co-curriculuar opportunities such as field studies or other experiences, and preparation for graduate school, if relevant.

 Familiarize yourself with requirements